When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 Because of the linear behavior of the output within each linear region, we can approximate the output of the neural network based on the output of its linear regions. \cite{chu2018pwnn} and \cite{sudjianto2020unwrapping} produced linear models based on this local behavior; whereas \cite{glass2021relumot} observed that we can interpret neural networks as equivalent to local linear model trees~\citep{nelles2000lolimot}, in which a distinct linear model is used at each leaf of a decision tree, and provided a method to produce such models from neural networks. \cite{tropex2021iclr} described how to extract the linear regions associated with the inputs from the training set as means to approximate the output of the inputs from the test set. \cite{robinson2019dissecting} presented another approach for explicitly representing the function modeled by a neural network through the enumeration of its linear regions.
 On a related note, \cite{chaudhry2020continual} used the assumption of training samples remaining within the same linear region during gradient descent to simplify the analysis of backpropagation.

 This topic also relates to the broad literature on neural networks as universal function approximators, to which the concept of linear regions helps articulating ideal conditions.
 As observed by \cite{mhaskar2020approximation}, the optimal number of linear regions in a neural network ---or, correspondingly, of pieces of the piecewise linear function modeled by it--- depends on the function being approximated.
-In addition, linear regions were also used explicitly to build function approximations. \cite{kumar2019equivalent} have shown that rectifier networks can we approximated to arbitrary precision with two hidden layers, the largest of which having a neuron corresponding to each different activation pattern of the original network; an exact counterpart of this result was later presented by~\cite{villani2023shallow}. \cite{fan2020quasiequivalence} described the transformation between sufficiently wide and deep networks while arguing that the fundamental measure of complexity should be counting simplices within linear regions.
-In subsequent work, \cite{fan2023simple} empirically observed that linear regions tend to have a small number of higher dimensional faces, or facets.
+In addition, linear regions were also used explicitly to build function approximations. \cite{kumar2019equivalent} have shown that rectifier networks can be approximated to arbitrary precision with two hidden layers, the largest of which having a neuron corresponding to each different activation pattern of the original network; an exact counterpart of this result based on taking the limit of arbitrarily large parameters was later presented by~\cite{villani2023shallow}.
+A more recent development by \cite{zanotti2025depth} have shown that two hidden layers suffice to represent a piecewise linear function with a number of neurons linear on the number of linear regions. \cite{fan2020quasiequivalence} described the transformation between sufficiently wide and deep networks while arguing that the fundamental measure of complexity should be counting simplices within linear regions.
+In subsequent work, \cite{fan2023simple} empirically observed that linear regions tend to have a small number of higher-dimensional faces, or facets.
+More recently, \cite{safran2024max} studied the number of neurons necessary to approximate the maximum function.

-More recent studies aimed at understanding the expressiveness and approximability of neural networks in terms of their number of parameters, in particular when the number of linear regions is greater than the number of parameters \citep{fractals2019neurips,fractals2020ieee,daubechies2022approximation}.
+Another line of study aimed at understanding the expressiveness and approximability of neural networks in terms of their number of parameters, in particular when the number of linear regions is greater than the number of parameters \citep{fractals2019neurips,fractals2020ieee,daubechies2022approximation}.
 They all discuss how the composition the modeled functions tend to present the self-similarity property of fractal distributions, which is one reason why they have so many linear regions. \cite{keup2022origami} interpreted the connection between linear regions in different parts of the input space in terms of how paper origamis are constructed: by ``folding'' the data for separability.